 Take a look at our cottages in the Buttermere area.

 10. Grizedale Forest and Grizedale Café

-Grizedale is best known for its fascinating woodland sculptures - see how many you can spot on a visit there!
+Grizedale Forest is best known for its fascinating woodland sculptures - see how many you can spot on a visit there!
 You can take a number of different walking trails through the forest, so there's something to suit every taste and ability, and there are trails suitable for pushchairs and wheelchairs too.
 If you're with the children, why not try out the Stick Man forest adventure and help this forest character find his way back to the family tree?!
 Finish off your visit at the Grizedale Café, which also welcomes well-behaved dogs.

 11. Coniston lakeshore and the Bluebird and Brantwood Cafés

 Coniston Water provides infinite walking possibilities, both long and short.
 A lakeshore walk along the western shore of Coniston has to be one of the most relaxing of Lake District experiences, and when you have walked far enough, you can simply hop on board the Coniston launch at one of the marked jetties (Torver and Sunny Bank), and enjoy afternoon tea at either the Bluebird Café (western shore) or the Brantwood Café, which also welcomes dogs.